Y-Shcheholskyy/graalpy.github.io/docs/graalpy-embedded/Getting_Started.md

 toc: true
 ---

-# Getting Started
+# {{ page.title }}

 You can easily add GraalPy to your Java application using Maven or Gradle build tools.

 ## Maven

-Generate a skeleton Maven project to embed Python packages into Java using Maven artefacts.
+Generate a skeleton Maven project to embed Python packages into a Java application using Maven artefacts.
 You can use GraalPy from GraalVM JDK, Oracle JDK, or OpenJDK using one of the many [GraalPy artefacts](https://mvnrepository.com/artifact/org.graalvm.python).
 For example, the following command generates a Java application with embedded GraalPy:

 ```bash